Care instructions

 Can wood crack?

 Small cracks are normal in solid wood and part of its natural character.
-They do not affect its stability.
-Larger cracks can occur due to excessively dry air – keep an eye on the humidity.Does the wood discolor?
+They do not affect stability.
+Larger cracks can be caused by excessively dry air – pay attention to the humidity.Does the wood change color?

 Yes, wood is a living material and changes over time.
-Walnut and cherry darken over time, and beech can darken slightly.
-This patina is desired and adds character to the work of art.What to do if there is damage?
+Walnut and cherry wood darken, and beech can darken slightly.
+This patina is desirable and adds character to the artwork.What to do in case of damage?

-You can carefully remove small scratches yourself with fine sandpaper (220 grit) and then re-oil them.
-For more serious damage, please contact me.Can I move the sculpture?
+You can carefully remove small scratches yourself using fine sandpaper (220 grit) and then re-oil.
+For more extensive damage, please contact me.Can I move the sculpture?

 Yes, but give the wood time to adapt to new climatic conditions.
 Extreme changes in location (e.g., from warm to cold) should be avoided.Long-term care

 With proper care, wooden sculptures can last for generations.
-The wood develops a wonderful patina over the years, making it even more valuable.
+Over the years, the wood develops a wonderful patina, making it even more valuable.

 Recommended every 5-10 years: